webino/WebinoDraw/README.md

 ## Features

-  - Auto escape.
+  - Auto escape
+  - Ajax support
-  - Configurable layout.
+  - Configurable layout
-  - Decoupled logic from template.
+  - Decoupled logic from template
-  - Works with pure XHTML5.
+  - Works with pure XHTML5
-  - Trigger events.
+  - Trigger events
-  - Draw forms, collection and map to HTML.
+  - Draw forms (collection or map to HTML)
-  - Uses PHP functions, ZF2 view variables, helpers and filters.
+  - Uses PHP functions, ZF2 view variables, helpers and filters
   - You can still use phtml, but why!

 ## Setup

   Following steps are necessary to get this module working, considering a zf2-skeleton or very similar application:

-  1. Add `"minimum-stability": "dev"` to your composer.json, because this module is under development.
+  1. Add `"minimum-stability": "dev"` to your composer.json, because this module is under development

   2. Run `php composer.phar require webino/webino-draw:dev-develop`

-  3. Add `WebinoDraw` to the enabled modules list.
+  3. Add `WebinoDraw` to the enabled modules list

 ## Requirements

-  - XHTML(5) doctype.
+  - XHTML(5) doctype

 ## QuickStart